Visual drag-and-drop form builder with field palette, live canvas, and summary panel

 Suggestion pills: each element type in the builder has a set of context-aware suggestion pills — one-tap actions tailored to what is currently selected.
 Improving a field label, polishing a description, adding a file upload hint, or refining dropdown options all have their own targeted pills.
 Translation is also available as a one-tap action that rewrites all labels, descriptions, options, and button text into your target language.

 Griffin Assist requires an active AI provider connection.
-You can connect OpenAI, Anthropic, or another supported provider from the AI settings tab.
+You can connect OpenAI, Anthropic, Google Gemini, xAI Grok, or Mistral from the AI settings tab using your own API key.
+Griffin Assist also works with WordPress 7 AI Connector keys — if a provider is already configured site-wide through WordPress Connectors, Griffin Assist uses it automatically with no separate setup.
 A data-sharing consent step is required before Griffin Assist sends any form data to an external provider.

 GriffinForms works with Gutenberg and also includes a stronger technical foundation for advanced evaluators, including a documented REST API surface, capability-aware access control, device management for protected companion routes, and webhook-ready architecture.
 Multi-step submissions use AJAX handling with server-side validation and anti-spam checks, which helps longer forms feel more responsive while still enforcing validation on the backend.
 Post-submission actions such as emails and other follow-up work can also be processed in the background, which helps more complex workflows stay smoother after a form is submitted.